Keeping Your Distance is Hard: Introduction

 \subsection{Computational Complexity of Games}

 Computational complexity can be applied to combinatorial games to measure how hard it is to determine whether the next player has a winning strategy.
-For some games, such as \ruleset{Nim} \cite{Bouton:1901}, polynomial-time (\cclass{P}) algorithms exist.
-For other games, such as \ruleset{Chess}, the best algorithms require an exponential amount of time (\cclass{EXPTIME}) in the worst case \cite{DBLP:journals/jct/FraenkelL81}.
+An algorithm is considered \emph{efficient} if the running time can be expressed as a polynomial of the size of the input (i.e.~the game to be analyzed).
+The computational class \cclass{P} is the set of all computational problems with these polynomial-time solutions. \cclass{EXPTIME} consists of all problems that can be solved in exponential time or less.
+Problems that \emph{require} an exponential amount of time make up the class \cclass{EXPTIME}-hard.

+For the ruleset of any combinatorial game, the problem to be answered is always: ``For a given position, $G$, that has some or no coloured vertices, does Blue, moving next, have a winning strategy?"
+Note that this does not mean we need to find the winning strategy, just determine whether one exists.
+For some rulesets, such as \ruleset{Nim} \cite{Bouton:1901}, this problem is in \cclass{P}.
+Some other games, such as a version of \ruleset{Chess} generalized to an $n \times n$ board, are instead \cclass{EXPTIME}-hard~\cite{DBLP:journals/jct/FraenkelL81}, meaning the problems are \emph{intractable}.